oracle-livelabs/oci/peoplesoft-oda/3skill-update-oda/skill-update-oda.md

 ## Summary

-In this lab, you have updated the skill configuration in Oracle Digital Assistant using the PeopleSoft application web service url
+In this lab, you have updated the skill configuration in Oracle Digital Assistant using the PeopleSoft application web service URL

 You may now **proceed to the next lab.**